 - the highest point changes based on the latest eruption.
 Till two years ago the peak was on the north side of the volcano.
 Today it is on the south side.
 It can go up or down even 200 metres, based on the lava deposit/collapse.

 - it can be cold, even in summer.
 Get dressed properly as you would do for trekking in the high mountains.
 You can also think to rent part of the equipment at the end of the cable car (winter jacket and winter shoes are €5/day, meanwhile socks are €3.5/day)

-- yes, you can visit Etna by own car.
+- yes, you can visit Etna in your own car.
 You can visit Etna on your own and it’s not that complicated either, however, you will not be able to trek to the summit without a guide for safety reasons (the volcano is still active).
 Read more below

 - and yes, you can organise the tour yourself with public transportation.
 Is it complicated?
 Not that much if you stay in Catania.
 You can read more information below on how to.

 - Mount Etna north or south side: do not assume they are the same.
 In fact, they are very different.
 The north side has a mix of vegetation and black lava stones, a nice colour contrast.
 It is somehow more spectacular, however, you will be able to reach the summit only from the south side, almost black monotone, and specifically from Rifugio Sapienza.

 - Mount Etna Cable Car: it starts from the Rifugio Sapienza, at 1923m, to end, after 15-20 minutes, at an altitude of 2,500m.
 You would need to buy a return ticket (around €30) if you do it yourself.
 Keep in mind that even with an organised tour, the ticket may be not included (ask the tour operator if not specified).
 Read more information about the Cable Car below